Saltash Health CentreCallington Road Saltash Cornwall, PL12 6DLTel: 01752 842281

 Our practice uses a recall and reminder service to make sure we are looking after your health by promoting continuity of care.
 The system encourages you to be actively involved in decisions about your health.
 Information from your health records tell us which check-ups you are due and when you should visit your Doctor/Nurse.
 This will help to make sure that important health checks are not forgotten and are performed on time.
 The reminder system wil also mention tests required to help prevent/detect certains conditions such as Hypertension, Diabetes, Asthma, COPD, as well as treatments such as follow-up immunisations.
 In some cases you may also receive reminders in addition to those generated from our practice, e.g Cervical smears, breast screening services.

-The diabetic clinics are run by Angela Toward and Janine Hunt, both Practice Nurses and Rita Swift, a Nurse Practitioner.
+The diabetic clinics are run by Sarah Porter and Janine Hunt, both Practice Nurses.
 The purpose of these clinics is to support, educate, monitor and review people with diabetes thus reducing possible long term complications.
 Clients are usually reviewed every 6 months unless they are experiencing problems when earlier review will be advised.
 At each session the nurse will:

 At Saltash Health Centre we continually strive to maintain our high standards of care.
 We follow the national guidelines set by the National Service Framework, NSF, and Diabetes UK.
 We routinely audit our practice to ensure these standards are met.